 Scientific Publications (*Peer-reviewed paper)

-*Guillaume Beaumier, “Le Traité de Lisbonne et le droit international de l’investissement : L’évolution d’un nouveau modèle européen” (The Lisbon Treaty and International Investment Law: The Evolution of a New European Model), Études internationales, 2016 (Accepted).
+*Guillaume Beaumier, “Le Traité de Lisbonne et le droit international de l’investissement : L’évolution d’un nouveau modèle européen” (The Lisbon Treaty and International Investment Law: The Evolution of a New European Model), Études internationales, 2016.

-*Guillaume Beaumier and Richard Ouellet, “An uncertain future for the new European investment policy and its WTO- style liberalization in face of the Brexit”, Columbia FDI Perspectives (Submitted for peer-reviewed evaluation)
+*Guillaume Beaumier and Richard Ouellet, “An uncertain future for the new European investment policy and its WTO- style liberalization in face of the Brexit”, Columbia FDI Perspectives, 2017.

 *Ouellet, Richard and Guillaume Beaumier, “L’activité du Québec en matière de commerce international : De l’énonciation de la doctrine Gérin-Lajoie à la négociation de l’AECG" (Quebec’s International Trade Actions: From the Negotiation of the Gérin-Lajoie Doctrine to CETA), Revue québécoise de droit international, 2016.